asdine/madame/docs/_build/html/_sources/tutorial.txt

   SCHEMA_FILE = "schemas.json"

-4 - The methods allowed
+Step 4 - The methods allowed
 -----------------------
 Madame is read-only by default.
 It means that only the ``GET`` methods are allowed for the various urls.